-Recently, watching TV has too regularly been interrupted by an advertisement for a super duper, whizz bang, sure fire, fresh water Bass lure.
+I remeber watching TV some years ago and being too regularly interrupted by an advertisement for a super duper, whizz bang, sure fire, fresh water Bass lure.

-Seems this lure is so good it can only be purchased by "phoning this number now".
+Seems this lure was so good it could only be purchased by "phoning this number now".

-There are a couple of things about this lure that are a genuine worry.
-First, I do not know too many spots around NZ where freshwater bass can be found in any numbers.
+There were a couple of things about this lure that were a genuine worry.
+First, I do not know too many spots around New Zealand where freshwater bass can be found in any numbers.
 The population of fresh water Bass in NZ is pretty reliably estimated to be just about exactly zero, with a margin of error of 0%.

-Second is the notion of a 'new' lure.
+Second is the general notion of a 'new' lure.

 Brand new truly unique lures are pretty hard to come by, in fact most are really just a variation on a theme.